BHFock/git-cl/docs/design-notes.md

 ## Future direction

 The aim is to avoid expansion of functionality to keep the code size under control and the help/documentation readable.
-The code may need some extensions to cover more edge cases, platform compatability, etc. General refactoring may help with maintability and addition of tests would be benifitial.
+The code may need some extensions to cover more edge cases, platform compatibility, etc. General refactoring may help with maintainability and addition of tests would be beneficial.
 It would be desirable to keep the single file structure of the script to simplify deployment.